Lam Phaya Floating Market

-Wat Lam Phaya Floating Market (also called as Lam Phaya Floating Market) is a floating market located in front of Lam Phaya temple, on the Tha Chin River.
+Wat Lam Phaya Floating Market (also called Lam Phaya Floating Market) is a floating market located in front of Lam Phaya temple, on the Tha Chin River.

-It was built by the Lam Phaya Cultural District Council, and takes its name form the nearby Lam Phaya Temple.
-The purpose of this market is to support the community for traditional people to sale their product like hand-made, vegetables, fruits and cloths.
+It was built by the Lam Phaya Cultural District Council, and takes its name from the nearby Lam Phaya Temple.
+The purpose of this market is to support the community for traditional people to sell products like hand-made goos, vegetables, fruits and clothes.
 In the market, many locals set up their merchandise on boats, and also in booths along the walkway.
 Most of the food is traditional Thai food to represent and express how traditional people live.
-For example; Chicken Biryani, the grilled-chicken with the mixing of rice, herb and spice.
-Also, Thai vermicelli, a boiled fish noodle mixed curry spices, etc. There are also places where tourists can join the fishing activity in front of the Lam Phaya temple.
+Examples include chicken biryani, grilled with a mixture of rice, herb and spices; and Thai vermicelli, a boiled fish noodle mixed with curry spices.
+There are also places where tourists can join the fishing activity in front of the Lam Phaya temple.

 History

 Lam Phaya Floating Market is located on the Lam playa, Banglane, Nakornphratom province.
-“Lam Phaya” is the name of the village when they are still Bangpla, Nakornchaisri province.
-In the King Rama 5th period, there was an event that Phraya Kromta canalized the back of the market for the farmer to do agriculture.
-This area was separated into two groups Mon people, who originally came from Samkork in the period of King Rama III (1824 - 1851).
-They settled down at the west of the river doing agriculture.
-Secondly, the Chinese that settled down at the east of the river to do trading.
+"Lam Phaya" is the name of the village when they are still Bangpla, Nakornchaisri province.
+In the King Rama 5th period, Phraya Kromta canalized the back of the market for the farmer to do agriculture.
+This area was separated into two groups: Mon people, who originally came from Samkork in the period of King Rama III (1824-1851), who settled at the west of the river doing agriculture; and the Chinese who settled at the east of the river to do trading.
 After that, Lam Phaya developed the community to be more famous to increase the income of Lam Phaya people.

-Places in the Community
+Places in the community

-According to the Urban planning of the town which is very small, It give the idea that each place were influenced by name of the place near by.
+According to the urban planning of the town, which is very small, it gives the idea that each place was influenced by the name of the place nearby.